browserpad/browserpad/README.md

       by [@paulirish](https://github.com/paulirish).
     * [This 9 December 2011 Hacker News comment](https://news.ycombinator.com/item?id=3333093)
       by [@bytex64](https://github.com/bytex64) mentions a talk about HTML5 where this was presented
-    * I should contack @tabatkins and @bytex64 to investigate this further and get to the bottom of it.
+    * TODO: contact @tabatkins and @bytex64 to investigate this further and get to the bottom of it.
 * Online plaintext editors (closed-source):
     * [mytextarea.com](http://mytextarea.com)
     * [editpad.org](http://editpad.org)